 - Jonathan Goldberg, Surdna Foundation

-Margaret Egan: I’ve been part of PEAK since its founding.
+Margaret Egan, Egan Consulting and PEAK Grantmaking Co-Founder: I’ve been part of PEAK since its founding.
 We wanted to just create something that felt like a network that we could all rely on each other.

-Satonya Fair: When I think about PEAK Grantmaking and the experience I’ve had, all I can say is there’s nothing like finding your people.
+Satonya Fair, PEAK Grantmaking: When I think about PEAK Grantmaking and the experience I’ve had, all I can say is there’s nothing like finding your people.

-Jonathan Goldberg: “Grants managers” is often an undefined role.
+Jonathan Goldberg, Surdna Foundation: “Grants managers” is often an undefined role.
 My experience is that you have a large collection of really intelligent, thoughtful, talented people who often go unrecognized.
 And what PEAK offers this community is professionalization, a development of skills, and a confidence that allows people to lead in their organizations.

-Satonya: PEAK’s next 25 for me is about a more global reach for the organization.
+Fair: PEAK’s next 25 for me is about a more global reach for the organization.
 It is about deeper advocacy and influence.
-PEAK Grantmaking for me right now it is the beacon on the hill.
+PEAK Grantmaking for me right now is the beacon on the hill.